370: No Such Thing As George Clooney In A Blackcurrant Suit

 He called her Princess Elizabetha and said that her home was a place called Silesia, which he would besiege.
 I have the same thing about Daniel Craig.

-so I think that's that's fine.
-I think
+So I think that's fine.

+It's our house.
 We live together.

 Yes.

-The Corrector's Earnest Address to the Inhabitants of Great Britain, showing that the late earthquakes and the fact we are at war with a powerful nation are a loud call from divine providence for speedy and thorough reformation.
+I don't know if he did it in speech, he just did it in the book he wrote, which I read a decent portion of, which had the catchy title, uh, The Corrector's Earnest Address to the Inhabitants of Great Britain, showing that the late earthquakes and the fact we are at war with a powerful nation are a loud call from divine providence for a speedy and thorough reformation.

 And actually, it actually goes on.
 But it was basically saying, look, we've had some earthquakes, we're at war.